tinymce/tinymce-docs/plugins/link.md

 });
 ```

-#### Example of an external script that returns a json array of link items
+#### Example of an external script that returns a JSON array of link items

 You can also configure a URL with JSON data.
 The JSON data must use the same format as above.